Bajadasaurus: Function of neural spines

 Speculative skeletal reconstruction by Gallina and colleagues, 2019, showing known elements in white.
 The total number of neck vertebrae and length of the spines is based on Amargasaurus.

 Gallina and colleagues further speculated that the spines in both Amargasaurus and Bajadasaurus might have been used for defense.
 Due to its forward bend, the bifurcated neural spine of the supposed fifth neck vertebra would have reached past the head, and could therefore have been a barrier to predators.
 Similar, even larger spikes were postulated for the following neck vertebrae.
 Moderate damage would result in the break-off of the horny tips, leaving the bony spine intact.
 Amargasaurus lived around 15 million years later than Bajadasaurus, indicating that elongated neural spines were a long-lasting defense strategy.

-In 2022, a detailed study was published by Cerda et al. It analyzed the external morphology, internal microanatomy and bone microstructure of the hemispinous processes for the first time from the holotype of Amargasaurus and an indeterminate dicraeosaurid.
-Proximal, mid and distal portions of both cervical and dorsal hemispinous processes reveal that the cortical bone is formed by highly vascularized fibrolamellar bone interrupted with cyclical growth marks.
-Both anatomical and histological evidence does not support the presence of a keratinized sheath (i.e. horn) covering the hyperelongated hemispinous processes of Amargasaurus, and either, using a parsimonious criterion, in other dicraeosaurids with similar vertebral morphology.
-Osteohistology of the spines suggests that they were likely, if not exclusively, covered in a sail of skin.
-The spines are also highly vascularized and bear cyclical growth marks, adding credence to this theory.
-This could have applied to the structures possessed by Bajadasaurus as well.
+In 2022, Ignacio Cerda and colleagues analysed the external and internal bone structure of the spines of Amargasaurus and an indeterminate dicraeosaurid, and suggested that the spines of these and other dicraeosaurids did not support a keratinous sheath as previously believed.
+Instead, the distribution and orientation of Sharpey's fibers indicates the presence of ligaments that likely extended between successive spines.
+The spines are also highly vascularised and bear cyclical growth marks.
+The authors argued that these features are consistent with the possible presence of a neck sail.
+Such a sail could have been used for display, possibly for sexual display or to deter rivals.